More on phase transitions in ${\cal N}$ = 2 massive gauge theories

 We have explored a theory characterized by two mass scales, $m$ and $M$, which describes a flow from either the {\bf B} or {\bf C} superconformal theories ($\nu=1/2$) --~or from superconformal QCD ($\nu=1$)~-- to pure $\cN =2$ SYM.
 The theory exhibits a number of features of interest.
 At weak coupling the free energy is given by a power expansion in the effective scale $\Lambda_{\rm eff}$ given in \eqref{lamef}.
 When the 't Hooft coupling $\lambda $ is increased, the eigenvalue distribution expands until the width $\mu$ meets $m$.
 Across this point, the free energy has a discontinuity in the third derivative with respect to $\lambda $.
 At strong coupling, the free energy becomes an expansion in integer powers of $1/\lambda$.
 In the limit of infinite coupling, $\mu$ asymptotically approaches the second mass scale $M$.
 The expressions simplify when $\zeta_m=\zeta_M$ (i.e. same number of multiplets with mass $m$ and mass $M$).
 In this case the strong coupling expansion is simply obtained by expanding $\tanh(\alpha/\nu)$ in \eqref{finalx2} in powers of $\alpha$ (with coefficients given in terms of Bernoulli numbers).

-The two-scale model clarifies why the single mass deformation of SQCD does not undergo any phase transition.
+The two-scale model clarifies why the single mass deformation of superconformal QCD does not undergo any phase transition.
 In the limit $m\to M$, the critical coupling given in \eqref{lambdacr} tends to infinity.
 The phase transition emerges for an arbitrary small mass scale separation, since $\lambda_c$ is finite for any $m<M$.

-Some open problems include understanding the physics of the OPE given in \eqref{factoriz} and \eqref{opex}, the critical properties of more general integrated correlators and the identification of the underlying dynamics behind the special properties of the $\zeta_m=\zeta_M=\tfrac{1}{2}$ theory.
+Some open problems include understanding the physics of the OPE given in \eqref{factoriz} and \eqref{opex}, the critical properties of more general integrated correlators and the identification of the underlying dynamics behind the special properties of the theory at $\zeta_m=\tfrac{1}{2}$.

-We acknowledge financial support from grant 2021-SGR-249 (Generalitat de Catalunya) and by the Spanish MCIN/AEI/10.13039/501100011033 grant PID2022-136224NB-C21.
+We acknowledge financial support from grant 2021-SGR-249 (Generalitat de Catalunya) and by the Spanish MCIN/AEI/10.13039/501100011033 grant PID2022-126224NB-C21.